 And of course, the United States and England are the number one word and guess.

 Yes, FUCK or FUCK YOU, FUCKING SHIT OR MOTHER FUCKER.
 Yes, I know very nasty.

 But let talk about the origin of this word that I thought is very interesting.

-While its origin is obscure, it is usually considered to be first attested to around 1475.
-In modern usage, the term “fuck” and its derivatives (such as “fucker” and “fucking”) can be used as a noun, a verb, an adjective, an interjection or an adverb.
+While its origin is obscure, they usually consider it to be first attested to around 1475.
+In modern usage, the term “fuck” and its derivatives (such as “fucker” and “fucking”) can a noun, a verb, an adjective, an interjection, or an adverb.
 There are many common phrases that employ the word as well as compounds that incorporate it, such as “motherfucker,” “fuckwit“, “fuckup” and “fucknut“.

 HERE IS ANOTHER REFERENCE

 Did the word ‘fuck’ originate as an acronym of the phrase ‘for unlawful carnal knowledge’?

 Though a few common English words have grown out of acronyms (words created by taking the first letter (s) of major words in a phrase), ‘fuck’ isn’t one of them.

 With precious few exceptions, words of Acronymic origin date from the 20th century and not earlier.
 It’s almost guaranteed.

 Therefore, any word from before the time of automobiles did not spring to life from a series of initials becoming so common that folks began pronouncing it as its own word.